+Student drop-off is located at Door 6 in the rear of CCMS.
 The doors of the middle school will open at 7:45 am.
+Student drop off is located at door 6 in the rear of the middle school.
 Buses are expected to begin arriving between 8:00 and 8:10 am.
 Upon arriving at school, students may get breakfast in the cafeteria and then go directly to their homerooms.
 Therefore, students arriving after 8:15 am. (except for buses running late) will be regarded as tardy.

 Dismissal is at 3:00 pm.
 Only students involved in a supervised after school activity may remain.
 All others must be out of the building by 3:15 pm.